 The death of a loved one is painful to bear, specifically when it results from another person’s recklessness or negligence.
 If the victim was the breadwinner, it becomes more difficult for the family.
 In Forest Park, the law allows the family or spouse of the deceased to get compensated.

-If you lost a family member due to the wrongdoing or negligence of another person, our Forest Park wrongful death attorneys can help you file a lawsuit for compensation.
+If you lost a family member due to the wrongdoing or negligence of another person, our Forest Park personal injury attorneys can help you file a lawsuit for compensation.
 This way, you can get some money to sustain your lives.
 Despite the numerous laws and statutes in Forest Park, our experienced attorney at John Foy & Associates will fight for your legal right.

 What Qualifies As Wrongful Death in Forest Park?